 Reverse sweep

-Reverse sweep is one of the ways to reflect the ball in cricket, the opposite of the standard sweep.
+In the sport of cricket, one of the techniques to reflect the ball is called a reverse sweep, which is the opposite of the ordinary sweep.
 Taking the ball to the bat, the batsman redirects it not to the Leg side, but to the Off side, towards the Backward Point/ Third man.
-It is allowed to change the grip (the left hand over the right and vice versa); in addition, when performing a Reverse sweep, the player has the right to change the supporting leg in order to give the ball a trajectory close to the traditional one.
+When completing a reverse sweep in cricket, the player has the right to shift the supporting leg in order to give the ball a trajectory that is similar to the conventional one.
+Additionally, it is permissible to alter the grip, which means that the left hand may be placed over the right hand and vice versa.

 “In one of the matches, we faced Middlesex, for which the great Fred Titmus played.
 We already had a big gap in the score, and Freddie, an unsurpassed off-spinner, had to serve.
 I couldn’t make a single run.
 And then I looked around and saw that the only gap remains near the Third man.
 Of course, I thought of this blow, but Titmus appealed!
 Poor old Freddie, he was literally tearing his hair out.
 But the umpire said, “You had a ball in your hand, and he had a bat.
 He has the right to do whatever he wants with her.”
 It was 1964.”